sbaresearch/featurecloud-input-dp-app/README.md

 Input DP app can be applied to mitigate risks of identity and membership disclosure from the data, as well as to protect local and global models in federated learning from inference attacks.
 Depending on the parameters like `epsilon` and `delta`, Input DP can result in central or local Differential Privacy.

-Input DP is applied individually by each client as a data-preprocessing step to prepare data for triaining models.
+Input DP is applied individually by each client as a data-preprocessing step to prepare data for training models.

 This app contains two methods for achieving input DP:

 1. **'input_dp'**: the method based on [1].
 Use for achieving local differential privacy (stronger privacy, but more utility loss)
-2. **input_dp_new_paradigm**: the method based on [23].
+2. **input_dp_new_paradigm**: the method based on [2].
 Use to achieve central differential privacy after federated learning (weaker privacy, less utility loss).
-Central DP results in a differentially privacy global model
+Central DP results in a differentially private global model

-Choose `delta` << 1/n, where n is the size of the dataset The closer `epsilon` to 0, the higher the privacy of the noised_data Too high values for `epsilon` and `delta` can result in gaining no meaningful privacy!
+Choose `delta` << 1/n, where n is the size of the dataset

+The closer `epsilon` to 0, the higher the privacy of the noised_data

+Too high values for `epsilon` and `delta` can result in gaining no meaningful privacy!

 `sensitivity` and `iterations` parameters have to be specified only for the method  **input_dp_new_paradigm**

 ## Input

-* **data.csv** containing original dataset
+* **data.csv** containing the original dataset

 Data to test the app is provided in the current repo **data/sample_data**